Regeneric/raycasting-sandbox/README.md

 So here's this little sandbox.
 Mainly coded in C and C++ but I tried myself with Fortran (don't ask me why...) and Rust (that was actually fun!).
 I did some coding for AVR and ARM too.
 I used ncurses, SFML, my own OLED and LCD drivers to draw on screen, the next is SDL (I wanna try to write good C code for PC - I am ARM dev / Yocto Engineer on normal days).

 So that's it.
-My little, fun side gig when I try to understand how did idSoftware wrote Wolfenstein 3D for 12 MHz 80286 :)
+My little, fun side gig where I try to understand how did idSoftware write Wolfenstein 3D for 12 MHz 80286 :)